abpio/abp-commercial-docs/en/studio/running-applications.md

 ### Start

 You can start CLI and C# applications, either click the arrow icon or navigate to the desired application, then select *Run* -> *Start* from the context menu.
 You can start multiple applications using a **folder** or the **profile root**.
 Starting a C# application doesn't build it automatically.
-Ensure that you've built your application before starting.
+Ensure that you've build your application before starting.
 Alternatively, you can choose *Run* -> *Build & Start* from the context menu.

 ### Stop